What's the latest coronavirus information for business owners?

-Bionic can can help you and your workforce stay connected wherever they are and whatever the circumstances, with the following useful packages.
-For more information, give our business connecticity team a call on 0800 840 9056.
+Bionic can help you and your workforce stay connected wherever they are and whatever the circumstances, with the following useful packages.
+For more information, give our business connectivity team a call on 0800 840 9056.

 What If I can’t open my workplace?

 If you can’t open for business because of the coronavirus crisis, you need to let your clients, staff and insurance company know as soon as possible.
 If you own your business premises, get in touch with your mortgage provider and let them know the situation, or get in touch with your landlord if you’re renting.

 When contacting employees, reassure them that you’ll stay in contact to let them know what’s happening, when they should come back to work, and what the situation is regarding pay.